fgregoretti/Cpp-AIF/doc/tmaze_doc/tmaze.md

 1. Contextual outcomes $\left\lbrack \matrix{ Cue Left & Cue Right & Reward & No Reward} \right\rbrack$ specify the reward levels and where they are deployed in the maze.

 Wherever he moves in the maze, the agent gets an outcome for each observation factor.
 When the agent occupies the center of the maze, he observes the location $Center$, and receives a context observation that will be uninformative because equiprobable between $Cue Right$ or $Cue Left$.
-Otherwise, when the agent occupies the $Bottom$ location, he observes unambiguously the true reward location in one of two different maze's arms.
+Otherwise, when the agent occupies the bottom location and is in $Bottom$ state, he observes unambiguously the true reward location in one of two different maze's arms.
 Finally, when the agent halts in one of the two maze arms he observes $Reward$ or $No Reward$ depending on whether he is in the correct arm, with a probability value set by the parameter 'a'.

 <!--The $Reward$ (index 2) and $No Reward$ (index 3) observations are observed in the right and left arms of the T-maze, with associated probabilities $a$ and $b$.
 The variables $a$ and $b$ represent the probabilities of obtaining a reward or a loss when choosing the "correct" arm, and the probabilities of obtaining a loss or a reward when choosing the "incorrect" arm.
 The definition of which arm is considered "correct" or "incorrect" depends on the reward condition, which is determined by the state of the second hidden state factor.:warning:-->